 Goal: Students will learn how life is similar, and yet changed from life during the Devonian period.

 The lab begins with an introduction “What is a fossil?”
 We cobble together a definition based on the input from students.
+Students will…

 The first hands-on activity allows the students to handle and try to match their fossil with picture identification pages.

-The second part of the lab in an activity where students draw a Devonian ocean scene.
+The second part of the lab is an activity where students draw a Devonian ocean scene.
 First students are asked to name different creatures that live in the ocean.
 If one existed during the Devonian, it is drawn on the board.
 If it did not exist, it is not used.
-If an ancestor to something around today existed during the Devonian, then the drawing is of the ancient creature, not is modern descendant.
+If an ancestor to something around today existed during the Devonian, then the drawing is of the ancient creature, not its modern descendant.
 Students draw and color a scene based on the illustrations on the white board; they are encouraged to be as creative as possible.
 Students keep their art work.
 (See photos below.)

 Minerals and Our World